NuclearBand/NuclearProjectFolderIcons/README.md

 ### Settings

-You can configure the aliases in Edit -> Preferences -> Project folder icons
+You can configure the aliases in Edit -> Preferences -> Nuclear Project Folder Icons

 ## Install